Kintyre/ksconf/README.md

                             spacing, and comments) and focuses strictly on comparing stanzas, keys, and values.
-Note that spaces within any given value will be compared. patch               Patch .conf settings from one file into another either automatically (all changes) or interactively allowing
+Note that spaces within any given value will be compared. promote             Promote .conf settings from one file into another either automatically (all changes) or interactively
-                            the user to pick which stanzas and keys to integrate merge               Merge two or more .conf files minimize            Minimize the target file by removing entries duplicated in the default conf(s) provided.
+                            allowing the user to pick which stanzas and keys to integrate.
+This can be used to push changes made via the UI, whichare stored in a 'local' file, to the version-controlled default file.
+Note that the normal operation is to move the changes from the source file to the destination.
+The interactive version of this command is modeled after git's '--patch' mode merge               Merge two or more .conf files minimize            Minimize the target file by removing entries duplicated in the default conf(s) provided.